 You have several options on how to take withdrawals from your 403(b) account.
-Here are some basic guidelines to help with your distribution request.
+Here is some basic information to help with your distribution request.

 - When Can I Withdraw Money From My T. Rowe Price 403(b) Account?